-The 360 degrees of mesh siding allow you to keep your baby in view, even if you just need to peek your head in during nap time.
+The 360 degrees of mesh siding allows you to keep your baby in view, even if you just need to peek your head in during nap time.

 The wheels allow for portability, so that this bed can be easily rolled into the nursery when you need to transition, or if you just want to have your baby close by in the living room during her nap.

-The design of this bassinet allow it to be used until your baby is around 5 months of age, which is longer than most other bassinets you will find on the market.
+The design of this bassinet allows it to be used until your baby is around 5 months of age, which is longer than most other bassinets you will find on the market.

 It can be challenging to initially setup.
 So does not pass the initial user friendly test, but once you are up and running it should be relatively pain free!